If your visa application is delayed

 The service can be busy, so you may be waiting for some time.

-You’ll be asked for a Home Office reference number (sometimes called a 'case ID').
-This number will start with the first letter of your last name, and be followed by 7 numbers.
+You’ll be asked for a Home Office reference number - this is sometimes called a 'unique application number' (UAN).
 You’ll have received this number when you first applied.

 Before you can get any information about your application, you’ll be asked questions to confirm your identity.